When using and configuring CAN messages either TX (transmitted) or RX (received), the following types of message are available.

 - Type: User can choose the type of CRC that will be applied.

-This option is used to send a constant value trough the BUS can, so it is used for TX only.
+This option is used to send a constant value through the CAN bus in TX or wait for a particular value in RX

 - Nº Bits: number of bits in which the matcher is performed.